mozey/aws-local/README.md

 Connect with client

-    # This works, but can't run scripts with `source`?
+    # This works, but how to run scripts with `source` cmd?
     docker exec -it mysql mysql -uroot -p

     mysql --host=127.0.0.1 --port=3306 -u root -p

+### Minio

+List buckets

+    aws --endpoint-url=http://127.0.0.1:9000 s3 ls